davidrustingha/ReversoTTS-HA/README.md

   ![GitHub Logo](/images/service_small.png)

-* Through Automation in HomeAssistant , in this example i send to my Google HomeMini a meesage :
+* Through Automation in HomeAssistant , in this example i send a spoken message to my Google speaker :

   ```
   - id: Test Message